itsmahfoudi/STM32_Bootloader/README.md

 # ABOUT
- This repository contains bare-metal firmware for a Cortex-M4 STM32 microcontroller (STM32F446RE in my case), using open source tools and libraries such as GCC for ARM and libopencm3.
+ This repository contains bare-metal firmware for a Cortex-M4 STM32 microcontroller (STM32F446RE in my case), using open source tools and libraries such as GCC for ARM and STM HAL.
 The project purpuse is to build a bootloader for performing firmware updates over UART/USB.

 # Repo setup
 ### Clone the repo